 The oxygen comes through nasal prongs, a mask, or a breathing tube.
-If you have chronic obstructive pulmonary disease or other types of lung diseases, you may have a portable oxygen tank or a machine in your home.
+If you have a chronic problem, you may have a portable oxygen tank or a machine in your home.

 A different kind of oxygen therapy is called hyperbaric oxygen therapy.
 It uses oxygen at high pressure to treat wounds and serious infections.